bishopce16/stroke_prediction_analysis/README.md

 Jupyter Notebook, along with Python's Pandas, Numpy and Matplotlib libraries will be used to clean the data and perform an exploratory/statistical analysis.

 ### Database Storage
-Data will be stored in a PostgreSQL database, and a Tableau dashboard will be created to visualize and present data/findings.<br/>
+Data will be stored in a PostgreSQL database, and a Tableau dashboard will be created to visualize and present data/findings.

-Using PostgreSQL steps include:
-1. Parse main csv dataframe into 3+ smaller dataframes
-2.	use the to_csv() method to export new dataframes into csv files.
-3.	import all csv's into pgAdmin
-4.	assign primary and foreign keys to columns for each table.

 ### Machine Learning
 Python's scikit-learn will be employed to create a supervised machine learning binary classification model using the stroke patient data csv file.
 The goal is to create a model that is able to determine whether or not a patient is at a high risk of having a stroke based on various characteristics of the patient.